everappz/everappz.github.io/content/docs/guide/evertag/evertag-guide-connections/_index.md

 title: "Connections"
 date: 2020-02-01
 draft: false

-description: "Learn how to connect cloud services, NAS, and your computer to Flacbox.
-Stream music from iCloud, Dropbox, Google Drive, and more.
-Use SMB, WebDAV, DLNA, Wi-Fi Drive, and iTunes File Sharing."
+description: "Learn how to connect cloud storage, NAS, and your computer to Evertag.
+Access and edit audio files directly from cloud storage, personal NAS, or Mac/PC."
 keywords: [
-  "Flacbox cloud setup", "connect Google Drive to Flacbox", "SMB music streaming", "WebDAV iOS player", "DLNA music app", "NAS audio streaming", "Wi-Fi Drive iPhone", "transfer files to iPhone", "Flacbox iTunes File Sharing", "connect NAS to iPhone" ]
+  "Evertag cloud setup", "connect iCloud to Evertag", "SMB file access iOS", "WebDAV audio tag editor", "NAS metadata editing", "Wi-Fi Drive Evertag", "transfer audio files to iPhone", "Evertag iTunes File Sharing", "edit FLAC tags from cloud" ]
-tags: ["guide", "flacbox", "connections"]
+tags: ["guide", "evertag", "connections"]
 aliases:
   - /guide-evertag-connect/
 readingTime: 11
 ---

-On this screen, you can connect various sources containing your music.
-You can integrate popular cloud services like Dropbox, Google Drive, and others, as well as connect your Mac or PC.
-Additionally, you have the option to import music from Apple Time Capsule or WD Cloud Home.
+On this screen, you can connect various sources containing your audio files.
+You can integrate popular cloud services like Dropbox, OneDrive, iCloud, and others, as well as connect your Mac or PC.
+Additionally, you have the option to edit audio files located in Apple Time Capsule or WD Cloud Home.

+{{< cards cols="1">}}
+  {{< card title="" subtitle="Evertag Connections Screen" image="/docs/guide/evertag/img/connections.webp" >}}
+{{< /cards >}}

 ## Connect to cloud storage